-Now here’s the deal.
-When I made the Pineapple Macadamia Nut Upside Down Cake I used my well-seasoned cast iron pan.
-It was a perfect choice.
+Now here's the deal.
+When I made the Pineapple Macadamia Nut Upside Down Cake I used my well-seasoned cast-iron pan.
+It was the perfect choice.
 A springform pan is not, shall we say, leakproof.
 So when I put my butter, brown sugar, nuts, and peach pieces on the bottom, it really looked good.

 In reality, what happened was...

 The butter leaked out, the brown sugar slightly burnt, and well, the cake didn't actually come out cleanly from the pan.

 Not to be deterred, I decided that it's now a right-side-up upside-down cake.

 Actually, all the taste testers thought the deep caramelization on the bottom was on purpose.

 Adjust and go on.
 Sometimes that's what needs to be learned in cooking.
 A perceived "disaster" can work, you just need to own it, and work it.

 But the truth of the matter is, it was delicious.
 We love the dense cake, the full richness of the almond flavor, and, at the end of the day, the peaches, both inside and on top with freshly whipped cream.

 Next year, God willing and the creeks don't rise, and I have a full crop of peaches, I'll make this again.
 And try it in my reliable, well-seasoned cast-iron skillet.

 You?
 You can choose the leak and bake method, OR, I recommend you use a sealed, no leak, cake pan.